 However, some site maintenance may take several hours.
-You might have to manually make substantial changes to your theme or launch a redesign of your site.
-With so many unknown factors, it’s too risky to conduct the maintenance while visitors are browsing your content or making a purchase.
+You might have to manually make substantial changes to your theme or launch a redesign of your site, which will affect the front-end of your site.
+That's why it’s too risky to conduct the maintenance while visitors are browsing your content or making a purchase.

 The solution is to set up a staging website, so you can make changes to your website in a test environment.
 Then, when the new changes perform well, you can push them to your live website with confidence.

-But you still need a maintenance mode site.
-This page will tell visitors about what’s happening, provide an estimated timeline for when maintenance will be done, and offer other links to visit.
-A maintenance mode site preserves a positive website experience for your visitors.
+You'll also need to set up a maintenance mode site to tell visitors about what’s happening, provide an estimated timeline for when maintenance will be done, and offer other links to visit.

 How to Create a Maintenance Mode Site With Elementor